Tom-Goring/pacman/README.md

 and will "fall" towards whatever edge is closest to the ground.
 The enemies will move towards the player at a steady pace, and their spawn locations are randomly decided (which at this stage does mean they can spawn on top of you!).

+### Misc Details

+The project was coded in CLion using a combination of CMakeLists and a MakeFile to automatically run the commands necessary.